sohanvg/sohanvg/README.md

 - 👋 Hi, I’m @sohanvg
 - 👀 I’m interested in data analytics
 - 🌱 I’m currently pursing my Master's in Information Technology at Arizona State University
-- 💞️ I’m looking for Summer internship 2022
-- 📫 How to reach me - sohanvg96@hmail.com
+- 📫 How to reach me - sohanvg96@gmail.com

 <!---
 sohanvg/sohanvg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.